GSK Agrees to Pay $2.2B in Zantac Lawsuit Settlement Resolving 93% of State Court Cases

 Federal claims excluded

 The settlement resolves about 93% of the state court cases currently pending against GSK but does not cover all Zantac lawsuits.
-Some federal cases and claims against other manufacturers remain ongoing.
+Though the federal MDL was dismissed in 2022, some federal claims outside the MDL and lawsuits against other manufacturers remain ongoing.
 GSK has also agreed to pay an additional $70 million to settle a related whistleblower lawsuit filed by a Connecticut laboratory.

 GSK admits no wrongdoing

-The manufacturer maintains that there is "no consistent or reliable evidence" that Zantac increases the risk of cancer and affirms it based its decision to settle on a desire to "avoid further litigation costs and uncertainty," allowing the company to focus on the long-term interest of the company.
+The manufacturer maintains that there is "no consistent or reliable evidence" that Zantac increases the risk of cancer.
+Instead, GSK affirms it based its decision to settle on a desire to "avoid further litigation costs and uncertainty," allowing the pharmaceutical corporation to focus on its long-term interests.

 The Future of Zantac Litigation